trapzpro/sample-chart/README.md

 If you have PHP, Composer, Node.js and npm locally installed, follow these steps:

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine.`git clone https://github.com/trapzpro/sample-chart.git`
-2. Navigate to the application directory.
+2. Navigate to the application directory.`cd sample-chart`
 3. Run `composer install` to download PHP dependencies.
 4. Run `npm install` to download Node.js dependencies.
 5. Rename `.env.example` to `.env` and modify the database configuration with the absolute path if using sqlite as per your local environment.